Swiatek reigns supreme at French Open by quelling Muchova

 Swiatek worked the angles superbly from the baseline and blazed ahead 3-0 on a warm and windy afternoon on Court Philippe Chatrier before world number 43 Muchova settled the nerves, got on the board and threatened to break back.

-Muchova had chances in the fifth game of the first set but the 26-year-old struggled to finish them off and found herself in more trouble in the next before bailing herself out with a tight hold thanks to a delightful drop shot and backhand winner.
+Muchova had chances in the fifth game of the first set but the 26-year-old struggled to finish them off and found herself in more trouble in the next, before bailing herself out with a tight hold thanks to a delicate drop shot and backhand winner.

-The Czech, who prevailed the only time the pair faced off in Prague in 2019, launched herself into Swiatek's second serve but sprayed far too many errors and allowed her opponent to go up a set in 44 minutes with another break.
+Muchova, who prevailed the only time the pair faced off in Prague in 2019, launched herself into Swiatek's second serve but the Czech sprayed far too many errors and allowed her opponent to go up a set in 44 minutes with another break.

 Swiatek continued to benefit from Muchova's mistakes from the baseline and at the net to build a commanding 3-0 lead in the second set but the Czech fired a rocket of a forehand to break back and then level at 3-3.

-Muchova began to grow in confidence and attacked with more accuracy to heap pressure on Swiatek, who hit a double fault to gift Muchova the chance to even things up in the next game but there was yet another twist in the tale.
+Muchova began to grow in confidence and attacked with more accuracy to heap pressure on Swiatek, who hit a double fault to gift her opponent the opportunity to even things up in the next game but there was yet another twist in the tale.

 After breaking back to make it 5-5, Swiatek surrendered her serve again but saved two set points before Muchova pulled off a magical volley at full stretch to set up another and finally forced a decider.